finom/tsimmes/README.md

 ### A function for elements selection in 258 ASCII chars

-**Less than Google Analytics tracking code!**

 ---------------------

-**bala.js** is the function that allows you easily select elements on a web page and get rid of jQuery in most cases.
+**bala.js** is a function that allows you easily select elements on a web page and get rid of jQuery in most of cases.
 ```js
 const buttons = $('.button');
 ```